 Christmas is nearly a month-long event.
 Many people begin celebrating with Santa Barbara's Day on December 4th.
 On December 16th families bring out their pesebre, an elaborate depiction of the nativity scene.
 The height of Christmas celebrations begin December 21st and continue until Christmas Day.

 The final service is on Christmas Eve or Nochebuena de Navidad.
 A very important mass, families return home afterwards for a large meal and to exchange presents.
-In some families Christmas eve is the most important day - certainly children think so as its when they open presents.
+In some families, Christmas Eve is the most important day; certainly children think so as it is when they open presents.

 Christmas Food in Venezuela

 Food always plays an important role in South American holidays and Venezuelan food plays an important role in the Christmas tradition.

 The single most important dish are the hallacas, also known as tamales in other areas.
 A balance of savory and sweetness, hallacas are traditional Venezuelan meat pies with a cornmeal crust that are wrapped in banana leaves and boiled for a couple of hours.
 Fillings include meat with raisins, olives, green and red peppers, capers, and pickled vegetables.

 Hallacas are only eaten at Christmas because they take so long to make and often require the entire family pitching in on the cooking.
 But they are also important outside the home as they are given to friends and neighbors in a friendly competition.
 Many will boast that their mother or grandmother makes the best hallaca in the neighborhood or even the country.